 Lip Palette in Shimmering Sorbet: This lip palette includes five colors–shimmery apricot, light toffee brown, mid-tone pink, coral and berry.
 The apricot and pink are on the sheer side and the brown, coral, and berry are more pigmented.
 This palette has a great color selection and the formulas do not feel sticky.
 They do tend to dry out my lips a little, but that might just be me.
 As far as length of wear, they fall somewhere in the middle–they don’t come right off, but they’re not especially long-lasting either.

 Eye Shadow Quad in Born to Be Wild: This quad contains four beautiful colors–a vibrant purple, a gold rose, a dark blue and a light, frosty blue.
 The purple is perfect for brown eyes, and I love the gold rose on blue eyes.
-If you want to wear all four colors at the same time, one combination I like (especially for blue-eyed girls) is the gold rose on the lid, dark blue at upper lashline and in crease, light blue at lower lashline, and purple at outer third of lower lashline.
+If you want to wear all four colors at the same time, one combination I like (especially for blue-eyed girls) is the gold rose on the lid, dark blue at upper lashline, light blue at lower lashline, and purple at outer third of lower lashline.
 The pigment and length of wear is the same as the Smoke In Your Eyes quad.

 Sonia Kashuk is a solid makeup line, and I’ve liked or loved every product I’ve tried.
 The blushes and the eyeshadow quads are amazing, and everything is relatively inexpensive.
 The line is available at Target and SpaceNK.